tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-14-sql-unit-test-runner.markdown

 This process is pretty much manual.
 If an ETL is updated `n` times, we have to repeat this `n` times.
 Most of the test queries can only tests the **end results** of ETL processes, where data analysts have domain knowledge on: they know what numbers from those final numbers should look like.
 If there are multiple steps (multiple SQL scripts) in those ETL processes, the intermediate tables are not really accessible to data analysts.
-Sometimes, some of these tests are pretty arbitrary, such as number of products sold in some channel is "unusually" high, which "seems" to indicate that ETL went wrong in some intermediate step.
+Sometimes, some of these tests are pretty heuristic and arbitrary, such as number of products sold in some channel is "unusually" high, which "seems" to indicate that ETL went wrong in some intermediate step.

+TODO: Table

 <!--
 Functions is not common.